-New expectations of the
+New expectations of the shopping experience

-shopping experience

-that are now deemed more important.
+According to consumers, convenience in terms of delivery options, store accessibility and online shopping experience are among the factors that are now deemed more important.
 Consumers also believe that businesses need to prioritise their health and safety by creating space, reducing crowding and making entry and check-out easy.